 More than 50% of embryos from women aged 35 to 39 have chromosomal abnormalities.

-For a woman over 40, the percentage increases to 80% or higher.
-PGD screened embryos have a reduced risk of chromosome abnormalities, and a lower spontaneous loss rate.
+The percentage for a woman over 40 increases to 80% or higher.
+PGD-screened embryos have a reduced risk of chromosome abnormalities and a lower spontaneous loss rate.

-The bottom line is that, IVF and PGD provide a greater chance for having normal embryos of the desired gender available for transfer and cryopreservation.
+The bottom line is that IVF and PGD provide a greater chance of having normal embryos of the desired gender available for transfer and cryopreservation.